-As the Creative Director of Orbit Books and Yen Press for the past 7 years, Lauren Panepinto has designed and art directed hundreds of SFF book covers and graphic novels for best-selling authors such as Gail Carriger, Brent Weeks, Iain Banks, and many more.
+As the creative director of Orbit Books and Yen Press for the past seven years, Lauren Panepinto has designed and art directed hundreds of sci-fi/fantasy book covers and graphic novels.

-Dr. Thomas Parham has written for CBS' military drama JAG and the Family Channel sitcom Big Brother Jake.
-He has also contributed chapters to Hollywood Chemistry: When Science Met Entertainment; The Gospel According to Super-Heroes: Religion and Popular Culture; and Behind the Screen: Hollywood Insiders on Faith, Film, and Culture.
+Dr. Thomas Parham has contributed chapters to Hollywood Chemistry: When Science Met Entertainment, The Gospel According to Super-Heroes: Religion and Popular Culture, and Behind the Screen: Hollywood Insiders on Faith, Film, and Culture.

-Teresa Patterson's work includes The World of Robert Jordan's Wheel of Time, The World of Shannara with Terry Brooks, No Quarter with Robert Asprin, Combat Corpsman with Navy SEAL Greg McPartlin, numerous short stories, and articles in three history anthologies.
-She currently edits for Event Horizon Books.
+Teresa Patterson's work includes The World of Robert Jordan's Wheel of Time, The World of Shannara with Terry Brooks, No Quarter with Robert Asprin, and Combat Corpsman with Navy SEAL Greg McPartlin.

-Sean Michael Patton is a 20+ year veteran costumer and principal for SMP Designs.
-He has designed more than 40 stage productions, 8 short films, 5 features and specializes in pieces for film, television and media for clients including: AutoTrader, Cartoon Network, Delta Air Lines, Georgia Power, Turner Studios, and Verizon Wireless.
+Sean Michael Patton is a 20-year veteran costumer and principal for SMP Designs.
+He has designed more than 40 stage productions, eight short films, and five feature films and specializes in pieces for film, television, and media.

-Cindy Pon is the author of Chinese inspired fantasies Silver Phoenix, Fury of the Phoenix, and Serpentine.
+Cindy Pon is the author of Chinese-inspired fantasies Silver Phoenix, Fury of the Phoenix, and Serpentine.
 She is the co-founder of Diversity in YA with Malinda Lo and an advisor on the We Need Diverse Books board.
-Cindy is also a Chinese brush painting student of over a decade.

-Shawn appears on the new season of Ghost Hunters and is a leading tech investigator in the paranormal field.
-Shawn is the owner of GhostStop, the go-to workshop for ghost hunting gear.
+Shawn Porter appears on the new season of Ghost Hunters and is a leading tech investigator in the paranormal field.
+He is the owner of GhostStop, the go-to workshop for ghost hunting gear.

 Aristotle Christopher Pramagioulis